Bingham Canyon: El deslizamiento más grande de la historia minera moderna analizado con radar SENTINEL-1

-POI Intelligence for Urban Asset Analysis: assetIQ
+POI Intelligence for Urban Asset Analysis in RStudio: assetIQ

 When analysing urban assets, there is genuine value in moving beyond generic neighborhood scores.
 The density of a coffee shop cluster, the proximity to a financial hub, or the concentration of accommodation around a transport node are signals that traditional datasets flatten into averages — or ignore entirely. assetIQ was built to change that. assetIQ is an R application powered by DuckDB and Overture Maps that extracts, classifies, and scores Points of Interest (POIs) for any location on Earth.
 You define a city and a search radius — from 100 meters to 25 kilometers — and the tool queries the Overture Maps Places dataset in real time, classifying each POI into thematic groups: Food & Drink, Retail, Health, Education, Transport, Accommodation, Financial Services, Leisure & Culture, Sport, and more.